-Leadership Opportunity: Completion of AC101/102 will provide AC Rats with a unique opportunity to apply for an AC Cadet Facilitator position for the Fall 2015 semester.
+Leadership Opportunity: Completion of AC101/102 will provide AC Rats with a unique opportunity to develop or hone leadership skills in the VMI setting in anticipation of future opportunities.
 Attendance at the Academic Saturday will not provide a similar leadership opportunity.

 Interaction with Teaching/Research faculty outside the Classroom: The instructional component of AC101/102 is a collaborative effort between the academic success program and the academic program.
 Therefore, new cadets in AC101/102 will have the opportunity to interact with professors from different departments and divisions.
 Academic Saturdays cannot include the participation of academic divisions due to professors’ responsibilities to the cadets in their classes and their research agenda.